 Students prepare an empirical research proposal using the scientific method.
 Focuses on using professional literature, the logic of empirically based inquiry, selection of appropriate data, ethical responsibilities, and the human subjects review process.
 Prerequisites: junior status and at least 8 semester hours in psychology, including PSY 210 with a grade of C- or higher, or consent.
-Offered each spring.
+Offered each fall and spring semester.